jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 This RFC introduces the possibility of distributing a Jayvee program over multiple files.
 This feature will foster reuse of valuetypes, blocks, and other elements.
 Inherent to this feature is a concept of how scoping and naming is handled for nested structures.
-We introduce two concepts in this RFC:
+This RFC introduces two concepts:

 - File imports, and
 - Libraries